OHoussein/nearby-restaurants/README.md

 * **Flow :** for handling multi-shots data with coroutine with async collections transformation (a lot of its API still in experimental)
 * **Github Action :** For quick CI integration  and full integration with Github

-# The most difficult part
-The integration of the paging library with a clean architecture.

-# TODO 10%
+# TODO
-- [ ] Handling process death with ViewModel saved state
+- [ ] Handle process death with ViewModel saved state
+- [ ] Create the UI tests
-- [ ] Flexible Navigation, maybe with the navigation component
+- [ ] Fix the uni tests caused by the flow dispatcher
-- [ ] Proguard with D8 for Shrinking, code optimization and code obfuscation